Shrubs of the Adirondacks:

 White Meadowsweet grows in a variety of habitats.
 You can find it growing on many sites with nearly full sun.
 Although this shrub seems to prefer moist soil, it can also be found in fairly well-drained soil.
 White Meadowsweet is particularly abundant in old fields and swamps, especially on old burned-over out-wash plains.
 It also grows under power lines, in early successional forests and wet thickets, and along roadsides and trails.

-In old fields, look for White Meadowsweet growing near common wildflowers, such as milkweed and Queen Anne's Lace.
-In swampy areas, it can sometimes be found near its close relative, the Steeplebush, and other shrubs that prefer wet soil, such as the Northern Wild Raisin.
+In old fields, such as those at John Brown Farm, look for White Meadowsweet growing near common wildflowers, such as milkweed and Queen Anne's Lace.
+At Heart Lake, you can find White Meadowsweet growing on the moist banks of the lake shore.
+In swampy areas, this plant can sometimes be found near its close relative, Steeplebush, and other shrubs that prefer wet soil, such as the Northern Wild Raisin.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (Saranac, New York: The Chauncy Press, 1992), pp. 158-159.